mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 #### Function Basics

-Go functions are defined with `func` keyword.
+Go functions are defined with the `func` keyword.
 The syntax for named functions is:

 ```go